 Very cool photo of you and your son.

-Regarding the question about cold weather: my gut feel is that causes for this are loss of body heat
+Regarding the question about cold weather: my gut feel is that causes for this are loss of body heat and possibly also hydration.

 In cold weather you lose a lot of body heat.
 This affects blood circulation and how your muscles function.

 And even though in hot weather it might seem more prevalent, you actually need to hydrate just as well when running in winter.
 Again, dehydration would have effects on how your body functions.

 pace is not important during the base building phase.
 You just need to log miles.